nitinkc/nitinkc.github.io/_posts/2016-04-04-building-the-jekyll-blog.markdown

 tags: [jekyll, disqus]
 ---

-# Making a personal website using GitHubs free Hosting for the Jekyll Sites
+Making a personal website using GitHubs free Hosting for the Jekyll Sites

+Create a blog with naming convention of yyyy-mm-dd-name-of-the-blog.md and save it in _posts dircetory

+execute in the terminal
+jekyll build
+jekyll serve